News & Updates

 • Recognise the 14 key hazard categories including high job demands, low job control, bullying, violence, poor support, inadequate recognition, poor organisational justice, and exposure to traumatic content

-• Engage with health and safety representatives throughout the identification process—it's not optional
+• Engage with health and safety representatives throughout the identification process.
+It's not optional

 • Document your findings systematically